LvanArkel/AdvancedGraphicsAssignment1/README.md

+# Assignment 1
+The code can all be found in project Assignment 1.
+The acceleration structure can be changed by defining one of the METHOD macros.
+Only one acceleration structure should be active at any given time.
+The 3D model can be changed by defining one of the SCENE macros.
+Only one scene should be active at any given time.

+To record execution time for each camera angle, define RECORD_TIME.
+To record heatmaps for each camera angle, define RECORD_RAYS.
+RECORD_TIME and RECORD_RAYS cannot both be defined.

+# Default readme below

 Code for "How to Build a BVH"<br><br>

 <b>INSTRUCTIONS:</b> Open the "_ bvhdemo.sln" file (all the way at the top!), and make one of the 10 projects the active project.